 if

-The word “if” has a strong affect on a sentence.
-Use “if” to consider what might or might not happen.
+The word “if” has a strong effect on a sentence.
+Use “if” to consider things that might or might not happen.
 This is also an essential word for making conditional sentences.

 - Roger doesn’t know if he can go.